ACK-J/XSS-Canary-Callback/README.md

 # XSS Canary Callback

 A lightweight Flask application designed to receive and log XSS Canary alerts, then display them on a secure, real‑time dashboard.
+This repo is compatible with the canary code found at https://xsscanary.com

 ## Overview